 The terms of the notes will require us to make an offer to repurchase the notes upon the occurrence of a Change of Control Triggering Event at a purchase price equal to 101% of the principal amount of the notes, plus accrued and unpaid interest, if any, to the date of the repurchase.
-The occurrence of a Change of Control Triggering Event could cause an event of default under our revolving credit facility and therefore could cause us to have to repay amounts outstanding thereunder, and any financing arrangements we may enter into in the future may also require repayment of amounts outstanding in the event of a Change of Control Triggering Event and therefore limit our ability to fund the repurchase of the notes pursuant to the Change of Control Offer (as defined under "Description of the Notes-Repurchase upon a Change of Control Triggering Event").
-It is possible that we will not have sufficient funds, or be able to arrange for additional financing, at the time of the Change of Control Triggering Event to make the required repurchase of notes.
+The occurrence of a Change of Control Triggering Event could cause an event of default under our revolving credit facility and therefore could cause us to have to repay amounts outstanding thereunder, and any financing arrangements we may enter into in the future may also require repayment of amounts outstanding in the event of a Change of Control Triggering Event and therefore limit our ability to fund the repurchase of the notes pursuant to the Change of Control Offer (as defined under "Description of the Notes-Repurchase upon a Change of Control Triggering Event to make the required repurchase of notes.
 If we have insufficient funds to repurchase all notes that holders tender for purchase pursuant to the Change of Control Offer, and we are unable to raise additional capital, an event of default would occur under the indenture governing the notes.
 An event of default could cause any other debt that we may have at that time to become automatically due, further exacerbating our financial condition and diminishing the value and liquidity of the notes.
 We cannot assure you that additional capital would be available to us on acceptable terms, or at all.
 See "Description of the Notes-Repurchase upon a Change of Control Triggering Event."